MArhamAA1422/b6-learning/react/lws.md

 ```

 ## Context API
-Provide props to only relevant components anywhere in the Component Tree.
+- Provide props to only relevant components anywhere in the Component Tree.
+- Basically a storage system, a pattern.

 ### Procedures
 - Create a Context, it provides 2 things: